top of page

 Made significant upgrades to play ground surfaces through state funding secured by then State Representative Rick Carfagna.

-Established the "growing " Community Gardens
+Established the Township Community Gardens

 Improved coordination and coverage between Genoa EMS and the County EMS